selva-dt3/role-based-learning-management-system-254518/react_frontend/README.md

 ## API Configuration

-- When `REACT_APP_USE_MOCK_API=true`, all calls are routed to `src/api/mockApi.js` which mimics CRUD for lessons, assignments, completions, and quizzes, and stubs file uploads.
+- When `REACT_APP_USE_MOCK_API=true`, all calls are routed to `src/api/mockApi.js` which mimics CRUD for lessons, assignments, completions, quizzes, employees and stubs file uploads.
 Data persists in `localStorage` during the browser session.
 - When `REACT_APP_USE_MOCK_API=false`, the base URL is read from `process.env.REACT_APP_API_BASE_URL` by `src/api/client.js`.

 ## Project Structure